jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 Status_              The operational status of the test.
 `Execution Method`_  If the test is run manually or via automation.
-Categories_          Hierarchical levels of functional groups into which tests can be categorized JIRAs_               Any JIRAs associated with a given test.
+Categories_          Hierarchical levels of functional groups into which tests can be categorized Tickets_             Any tickets associated with a given test.
 ===================  =================================================================================

 Data Collection